AmrElsayyad/makefile-tutorial/EX020 - Environment Variables/README.md

-When Make starts, it automatically creates Make variables out of all the environment variables that are set when it's executed.
+When `make` starts, it automatically creates `make` variables out of all the environment variables that are set when it's executed.

 ```make
 all: one two three four